-Mango pudding is a deliciously fresh dessert but I think I’ve only ever had it at Japanese restaurants in my pre-vegan days and they're were never styled very nicely.
+Mango pudding is a deliciously fresh dessert!
+But I think I’ve only ever had it at Japanese restaurants in my pre-vegan days, and they were never styled very nicely.
 It was just a jelly looking thing in a little bowl and MAYBE came with an orange slice or something.
-Well now you can have a fancy little restaurant inside your own kitchen and impress dinner guests with these easy vegan mango puddings.
-Feel free to make shot glass size ones too for a larger celebration!
+I decided to remake this slightly sad memory and create a vegan mango pudding recipe for the blog.

-mango pudding ingredients:
+vegan mango pudding

-3 ataulfo mangoes
+- 3 ataulfo mangoes

-2 tbsp + 2 tsp lemon or lime juice
+- 2 tbsp + 2 tsp lemon or lime juice

-1 tsp vanilla extract
+- 1 tsp vanilla extract

-1/4 cup raw granulated sugar
+- 1/4 C raw granulated sugar

-1 cup coconut cream
+- 1 C coconut cream

-1/2 cup water
+- 1/2 C water

-2 tbsp agar agar flakes
+- 2 tbsp agar agar flakes

-extra mango pieces
+- extra mango pieces

 Dice up 2 mangos and cut away outer skin.
 Place these chunks in a blender with lemon or lime juice, vanilla extract, sugar, and coconut cream.
 I've been using cans of pure coconut cream where the only ingredients are coconut and water.
 I always refrigerate them overnight so the thick cream separates to the top and then scoop it out and measure for recipes.
 The same thing will work with cans of full fat coconut milk.
-In this case it's ok if you get a little bit of the liquid in the mix but try to get only cream.
+In this case, it's fine if you get a little bit of the liquid in the mix but try to get only cream.

 Blend the pudding together until smooth and thick.

-Pour into a sauce pan and heat over medium-low heat whisking fairly constantly for about 5 minutes until bubbling and hot throughout.
+Pour into a sauce pan and heat over medium-low heat, whisking fairly constantly for about 5 minutes until bubbling and hot throughout.

-Meanwhile heat the water and agar agar flakes in another small sauce pan over medium-high heat and whisk constantly until boiling and starting to foam.
-Keep whisking while boiling and the agar agar flakes should completely dissolve after about 3 minutes.
+Meanwhile, heat the water and agar agar flakes in another small sauce pan over medium-high heat and whisk constantly until boiling and starting to foam.
+Keep whisking while boiling, and the agar agar flakes should completely dissolve after about 3 minutes.
 It should be smooth and slightly discolored, not totally clear.
 Then whisk this into the mango pudding mixture and combine well while off the heat.

-Once combined stir in the additional mango pieces.
+Once combined, stir in the additional mango pieces.

 Divide the pudding into 4 ramekins or small bowls - each serving is approximately 4 oz/125 ml.

-You can garnish the pudding right in the ramekins or bowls or try to remove the gelatinous pudding and place it on a plate.
+You can garnish the pudding right in the ramekins or bowls, or try to remove the gelatinous pudding and place it on a plate.
 It's best to do this with a small thin icing spatula.
 Run it around the edges of the pudding, then place it upside down onto your hand or a plate and it should slide out in one piece.